cysouw/graphicalgrammar/text/germany.md

 > *Die künstmäßige Gliederung mehrerer Sätze in beigeordneter oder untergeordneter Verbindung zu einem ganzen heißt man Periode* ['The artful arrangement of multiple sentences in coordinate or subordinate juncture into a whole is called *Periode*', @bauer1850: 97, translation MC].

+Term "Satzbild" not in first edition of 1850, but introduced later, at least in sixth edition [@bauer1863]

 The first few basic examples of Bauer's syntactic analysis are shown in [@fig:bauer1850_95] [@bauer1850: 95].
 These examples are also found in exactly the same layout 85 years later in Basler [-@basler1935: 254].
 Each sentence is analyzed in two ways: the text itself is subdivided into clauses, with subordinate clauses shifted down vertically and connected with lines (is this inspired by Hoffmann?).
 Additionally, there are structural analyses in the form of letters, with capital letters for main clauses and lower-case letters for subordinate clauses.
 First-level subordination is separated by a comma, while secondary or deeper subordination is indicated by vertical lines (and sometimes numerical superscripts).
 The vertical arrangement is clearly borrowed from Lehmann (although Bauer leaves out the horizontal brace from Lehmann), but the superscripts indicate that Bauer also took notice of Herling's notation (cf. [@sec:herling1823]).

+Different lower-case letters, just like Herling, though the letters are different! [@bauer1850: 94]. "verkürzte" subordinate clauses have dashes -a-, -b-, -c-, but he later notes that this is supposed to be a strikethrough [@bauer1863: footnote on p.
+145]

+- Substantivsatz: a
+- Adjectivsatz: b
+- Adverbialsatz: c

 This analysis is rather similar to a constituency analysis with the abstract letters indicating the node labels and the clauses being the leaves.
 Specifically, subordination is not linked to an explicit superordinate word (i.e. to a head as in a dependency analysis), but to a superordinate abstract entity.